PurpurMC/PurpurDocs/docs/Configuration.md

 ### mobs

 #### ender_dragon
-* always-drop-egg-block
-    - **default**: false
-    - **description**: When true all valid ender dragon deaths will place an ender egg block on top of the portal
 * always-drop-full-exp
     - **default**: false
     - **description**: When true all valid ender dragon deaths will drop the full amount of experience orbs as if it were the first dragon death